 Subsidized Stafford Loan.
 An interest free loan while student is enrolled at least half-time.
-A six month grace period applies to loans prior to July 1, 2012.
 Payment begins six months after student ceases to be at least half-time.
 The loan is the student's option, and the amount he/she can borrow is based on the student's level of need and his/her year in school.
 The maximum amounts available for an academic year are as follows: Freshman, \$3,500; Sophomore, \$4,500; Junior/Senior, \$5,500.
 Also see Unsubsidized Stafford Loan.
+Visit http://studentaid.ed.gov for current interest rate information.